-Finding A Way is a companion for the journey of Lent in 2015.
+Finding A Way is a companion for a season of whatever church I am serving.
 It also comes out of my spiritual journey as the settled pastor of a growing church in the United Church of Christ.
 The “settled” part is important to me right now.
 For almost a decade, I served as an interim minister, working for a season in various churches that were in the process of choosing a new pastor.
 It was great work that I loved, and I evolved practices to support the constant moving and changing, beginning and ending.
 Now I have settled into a call, so the constant moving is over, but hopefully, the growth will continue.

 I have come to believe that spirituality and spiritual practices need to evolve and change as our lives and circumstances change.
 Just as you have tiny screwdrivers for the hinge in your glasses and sturdy screwdrivers to loosen things in your garage, we need to have different kinds of spiritual practices to respond the challenges we face.